datacarpentry/semester-biology/syllabus.md

 Students completing this course will be able to:

-* Create well structured databases
+* Create well structured data
-* Extract information from databases
+* Extract information from data
 * Write computer programs in R
 * Automate data analysis
 * Apply these tools to address biological questions